 About the Author

 Headquartered in Covent Garden, London, Major Players’ team of more than 80 consultants provides freelance and permanent personnel.
-The firm recruits for various social Media jobs advertising jobs, PR, design, digital media, events, interactive media, creative, design, Social media network for organizations across UK
+The firm recruits for various media sales jobs advertising jobs, PR, design, digital media, events, interactive media, creative, design, digital jobs for organizations across UK

 Related Linkedin Direct Articles